 Section 176(c) of the CAA prohibits federal activities from taking various actions in nonattainment or maintenance areas unless they first demonstrate conformance with their respective SIP.
-"A Federal Agency must make a determination that a Federal action conforms to the applicable implementation plan in accordance with the requirements of this Subpart before the action is taken" (40 CFR 93.150(b)).
+"A Federal agency must make a determination that a Federal action conforms to the applicable implementation plan in accordance with the requirements of the Subpart before the action is taken" (40 CFR 93.150(b)).
 A conformity review is a multi-step process used to determine and document whether a proposed action meets the conformity rule.
 There are two main components to this process: an applicability analysis first establishes if a full-scale conformity determination is required and, if it is, a conformity determination assesses whether the action conforms to the SIP.
 The general conformity program requires all federal actions in nonattainment and maintenance areas to comply with the appropriate SIP.
-An AEI is usually required as part of the conformity determination to identify/quantify air emissions from the proposed federal actions.

 Note that the conformity process is separate from the National Environmental Policy Act (NEPA) analysis process, though the two may be integrated.
-There are certain requirements for